LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 ## How Do You Feel About Permanent Death of Player Characters?

-“I’m ok with it.”
+“I’m OK with it.”

-You need to be ok with the fact that your character may die and that your character may be permanently dead.
+You need to be OK with the fact that your character may die and that your character may be permanently dead.

-While resurrection is often an option there are many instances where it is not feasible or the party decides not to resurrect your character.
+While resurrection is often an option, there are many instances where it is not feasible or the party decides not to resurrect your character.

 This needs to be accepted before play can begin.

-## How Do You Feel About Permanent Death of Significant NPCs?
+## How Do You Feel About the Permanent Death of Significant NPCs?

 You need to be ok with the fact that significant NPCs may die and be permanently dead.